-So, in other words, if you can’t do something at one particular point in the day, the healthcare professional should take this into account, even if you can do that activity later on.
+If you can’t do something at one particular point in the day, the healthcare professional should take this into account, even if you can do that task later on.

 Make sure they know how the changing nature of Parkinson’s affects you, including how you manage when your symptoms are at their worst.

 - Tell them about any pain or tiredness you feel, or would feel, while carrying out each task they ask you about, and after you have carried it out.
 Consider how you would feel if you had to do the same task repeatedly.

 - Tell them how long it takes you to do things if your Parkinson’s slows you down, or if you would avoid doing the task they are asking you about because you have had accidents in the past.
 For example, if you don’t cook with hot pans anymore because of problems with your grip or because your tremor makes it dangerous.